onfido/onfido-sdk-ui/CONTRIBUTING.md

 ### Testing
 The Web SDK has a large coverage of UI tests.
 To set up your environment, please refer to the [testing guidelines](./test/TESTING_GUIDELINES.md).
-Once your environment is ready, you can run UI tests by running `npm run build:test && npm run travis && npm run test:ui`.
+Once your environment is ready, you can run `npm run build:test && npm run travis` to create the build and start up the server, and `npm run test:ui` to run the UI tests.
 The Web SDK has partial coverage of unit tests that can be executed with `npm run test`.
 You can also run a type checker and linter by running `npm run check`.
 You should also manually test any change in all the supported browsers, both on desktop and mobile.
 To facilitate this process, every time a new pull request is created, a new demo app link will be generated.
 If you don't have enough devices to test your changes, you can perform manual tests on different devices on Browserstack.